ansible-collections/community.general/CONTRIBUTING.md

      which run in CI.

-4. For modules and action plugins, make sure to create your module/plugin in the correct subdirectory, and create a relative symbolic link from `plugins/modules/` respectively `plugins/action/` to the actual module/plugin code.
+4. For modules and action plugins, make sure to create your module/plugin in the correct subdirectory, and create a relative symbolic link from `plugins/modules/` respectively `plugins/action/` to the actual module/plugin code for example `ln -s ./sub_dir/module.py ./module.py`.
 (Other plugin types should not use subdirectories.)

    - Action plugins need to be accompanied by a module, even if the module file only contains documentation